The City of Northville is always accepting applications for Election

 - Complete and return your application to the City Clerk’s Office, There is also a 24 hour drop box located in the City Hall vestibule.

-- Michigan Election Law requires that you indicate your political party affiliation as required on the Election Inspector Application. inspectors from major political party, as closely as possible, be closely as possible, must be appointed to each precinct.
+- Michigan Election Law requires that you indicate your political party affiliation on the Election Inspector Application.
+An equal number of election inspectors from each major political party, as closely as possible, must be appointed to each precinct.
 If you